Injury Support Formula - speed up recovery, strengthens bones, muscles and tendons... 跌打,筋骨損傷

 Herbal Formula Combinations for Injury Related Conditions

-• Chinese Herbs for Carpal Tunnel Syndrome: Combine Arthritis 5 to 10 pills with Injury Support 1 to 3 pills to alleviate pain, numbness, and tingling in the hand and fingers caused by compression of the median nerve.
+• Chinese Herbs for Carpal Tunnel Syndrome: Combine Arthritis 5 to 10 pills with Injury Support 1 to 3 pills to unblock the channels and alleviate pain, numbness, and tingling in the hand and fingers caused by compression of the median nerve.

-• Chinese Herbs for Rheumatoid Arthritis: Combine Arthritis 1 to 5 pills, Gout 1 to 5 pills and Injury Support 1 to 5 pills to address chronic joint inflammation, pain, swelling, and deformity associated with rheumatoid arthritis.
+• Chinese Herbs for Rheumatoid Arthritis: Combine Arthritis 1 to 5 pills, Gout 1 to 5 pills and Injury Support 1 to 5 pills to unblock the channels to address chronic joint inflammation, pain, swelling, and deformity associated with rheumatoid arthritis.

-• Chinese Herbs for Bursitis: Combine Gout 5 pills with Injury Support 1 to 3 pills to reduce inflammation and relieve pain and tenderness caused by inflammation of the bursae.
+• Chinese Herbs for Bursitis: Combine Gout 5 pills with Injury Support 1 to 3 pills to unblock the channels to reduce inflammation and relieve pain and tenderness caused by inflammation of the bursae.

-• Chinese Herbs for Osteoarthritis: Combine Kidney Yin 9 pills, Kidney Yang 1 pill, Arthritis 1 to 3 pills, Knee Pain 3 to 5 pills, and Injury Support 1 to 3 pills to manage pain, stiffness, and reduced range of motion in weight-bearing joints affected by osteoarthritis.
+• Chinese Herbs for Osteoarthritis: Combine Kidney Yin 9 pills, Kidney Yang 1 pill, Arthritis 1 to 3 pills, Knee Pain 3 to 5 pills, and Injury Support 1 to 3 pills to unblock the channels to manage pain, stiffness, and reduced range of motion in weight-bearing joints affected by osteoarthritis.

 The Highest Quality Chinese Herbs for Fast Injury Recovery Support